mehutonkka/Drink-review-application/README.md

 New changes:
-- Added restrictions to adding new beverage to the database
+- Added restrictions to givig reviews
-- Name can not be longer than 30 characters
+- Review cannot be longer than 200 characters
-- Alcohol percentage cannot be bigger than 100%
-- Price cannot be bigger than 100000€